khulnasoft/LLMK/MODEL_CARD.md

 **Output** Models generate text only.

 **Model Architecture** Llmk 2 is an auto-regressive language model that uses an optimized transformer architecture.
-The tuned versions use supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF) to align to human preferences for helpfulness and safety.
+The tuned versions use supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF) to align with human preferences for helpfulness and safety.

 ||Training Data|Params|Content Length|GQA|Tokens|LR|
 |---|---|---|---|---|---|---|